7 Convenient Madison Area Locations

 Routinely wearing a night guard while you sleep can greatly reduce headaches and pain in your jaw.

 If you experience these symptoms, tell your dentist immediately!

 Your Dental Health Associates of Madison dentist may recommend a night guard for either bruxism (clenching and grinding your teeth) or the related pain with your TemporoMandibular Joint (TMJ).
 Pain with the temporomandibular joint and the surrounding muscles is usually referred to as TemporoMandibular Dysfuntion (TMD).
 Bruxism and TMD can combine to cause multiple problems, such as:

 - cracked teeth

 - ear pain

 - clicking, popping, and grinding sound in the joint

 - difficulty with opening your mouth

 There are a few different night guards that can be used to treat the above problems.
-Your Dental Health Associates dentist can help you decide which type of night guard will best treat your symptoms once they have seen you for an evaluation.
+Your Dental Health Associates dentist will determine which type of night guard will best treat your symptoms once they have seen you for an evaluation.

 Hard Acrylic Night Guard